Chiang Mai: City of serpents, home to hundreds of intricate Buddhist temples, and filled with markets to explore.

 Location: Chang Klan Road

-Hike to the most scared temple in Chiang Mai, Wat Phra That Doi Suthep
+Hike to the most sacred temple in Chiang Mai, Wat Phra That Doi Suthep

 Wat Phra That Doi Suthep is named after the mountain it sits upon, Doi Suthep.
 This hits the list of top things to do in Chiang Mai because it’s Chiang Mai’s most sacred temple.
 Everybody and their mother’s learn the story behind the temple at a young age.